Give your news maximum reach with news wires

 News outlets pay a fee to receive submissions from the news wire services.
 Journalists transmit dozens of stories and photographs each day and the news outlets select the ones that they feel will be the most interesting to their target audiences.
 To get a better sense of the process, it may help to pick up the nearest newspaper and take note of the stories that are written by local reporters and those which have a newswire byline.

 The differences between news wire services

 The Associated Press wire contains stories published exclusively by AP correspondents and newspapers that subscribe to the AP service.
 Companies are unable to pay to have their news placed here.
 Editors select the content they post to the AP wire based on the overall news value.

-At PR firms, you will most likely be discussing PR-focused news wires, which are filled with news releases from PR people and companies that pay a fee to post their company news.
+At PR firms, you will most likely be discussing PR-focused commercial newswire services, which are filled with news releases from PR people and companies that pay a fee to post their company news.
 There are myriad companies that provide these services (PRNewswire, Business Wire, PR Web and others), each with their own unique features and benefits.

 How the right PR firm can help

 Axia has relationships with both paid and unpaid news wires and we actively pitch our clients’ best stories to our contacts within these news wires.
 For example, Axia receives volume pricing from these paid news wire services and our public relations agency extends discounted rates to our clients.
 Therefore, a $2,000 news wire package may cost $400 to $800 for an Axia client, depending on current volume and promotional offerings.

 Contact us today or download our free e-book Maximizing Your Public Relations Investment to learn more about how we can increase your number of earned media placements.